 Santiago: Juanita Cartonera, 2015

 In an anthology which includes Enfermadelalma, Rodríguez additionally calls for the dismantling of a capitalist system which promotes the censorship, exploitation, and domination of marginalized peoples.
 Both books take the form of a cartonera, a self-published or small-press book identifiable by its painted and vibrant cardboard cover.
 South American cartoneras became popular in the early 2000s and are perhaps analogous to the zines of the United States, functioning as informal, uncensored vehicles for expressing creativity and sharing underground information.

 Spanish creatives Arquero and Navarro, known for queer graphic novel Salidas de Emergencia (“Emergency Exits”), reinvent Cinderella as a lesbian love story.
 The title is not the common Spanish name for Cinderella—Cenicienta—but rather a play on slang terms for pimple—bollicina—and lesbian—bollo.
 The visual content emulates many of the stylistic conventions of comic books and fairy tales while subverting the gender norms, white male heroism, and unattainable physiques of both genres.

 17 Gay Pesama

-A chapbook written in Serbian, there are fewer than 5 known copies of 17 Gay Pesama, (“poems”).
+A chapbook written in Serbian, there are fewer than five known copies of 17 Gay Pesama, (“Poems”).
 Durović and several other queer writers, such as playwright Jovan Ćirilov, appear to craft poems and songs about gay love that either emulate or respond to Greco-roman poets like Catullus, Meleager of Gadara, and Straton of Sardis.
 Poems also respond to the work of later canonical writers Goethe, Pushkin, Rimbaud, Shakespeare, Whitman, and others.